tsgates/arch-wiki-markdown/wiki/Ruby_on_Rails.md

 Now visit the testapp_name website on your local machine by opening http://localhost:3000 in your browser

-Note: If ruby complains about not being able to find a JavaScript runtime, do # pacman -S nodejs.
+Note:If Ruby complains about not being able to find a JavaScript runtime, install nodejs.

 A test-page should shown greeting you "Welcome aboard".